You’re Invited to Celebrate

 The girls of the Quinceañera court are called “damas,” while the boys are called “chambelanes”.The damas and chambelanes will be with the quinceanera throughout the day and are usually with her until all her other guests leave.

-The outfit and dresses of the Quinceañera is usually matched coordinating with the rest of her traditional court.
-The reason is because the Quinceañera and her friends will probably be part of a dance number during reception!
+The outfit and dresses of the Quinceañera usually coordinate with the rest of her traditional court.
+The Quinceañera and her friends will probably be part of a dance number during reception!
 It takes a lot of dedicated practice and time to get the routine right, so it’s not an easy task to be part of the Quinceañera court!

 Father-Daughter Dance

 One of the most memorable moments during the quinceañera will come when the father dances with his daughter.
-This usually happens to open the reception event so all guests are still in attendance.
+This usually happens at the beginning as it is very important.
 The song will usually be very meaningful for the dad and his daughter as she celebrates this new milestone in her life.
-The dance symbolizes that the father is the first man in her life.

 The Quinceanera Toast

-To honor the quinceañera on her special day, her parents and family will take the time to thank the family and friend.
-It’s a rather emotional time for the family since they see their daughter all grown up when saying a few words about their daughter.
+To honor the quinceañera on her special day, her parents and family will take the time to thank the family and friends.
+It’s a rather emotional time for the family since they now see their daughter in a new light.
 After the parents are all done speaking, the quinceañera will say a few words of her own.
-The quinceañera ‘s toast is significant because it will be the first time she is speaking as young women on her 15th birthday.
+The quinceañera‘s toast is significant because it will be the first time she is speaking as a young woman.

 Cake Cutting

 Like any great celebration, there has to be cake involved!
-The cake cutting ceremony is not only relevant when celebrating a wedding.
-Accompanied by the quinceañera and her parents, she cuts the cake in front of all her guests.
-No matter what size cake is there, it’s a great time for every guest involved.
+Accompanied by her parents the quinceañera cuts the cake in front of all her guests.
+Just like at weddings it’s a great moment for pictures.

 The Quinceanera Gown